Dax0s/vu/README.md

-# Important
-I recommend downloading this project as zip and then following the instructions provided (Green code button -> Download as zip)

 # Introduction

+I recommend downloading this project as zip `(Green code button -> Download as zip)` and then following the instructions provided

 I've created this repo to have all of the information in one place and provide straightforward setup instructions accessible to everyone

 Since the Books folder in `Resources/komparch` is too big, it's uploaded separately: [Books](https://e.pcloud.link/publink/show?code=kZn2O2Zxmo7NcthJiSnPxOpFu3Kg4F4wra7)

 *Note: I don't have a mac myself, so there won't be any instructions for it; however, I think that following Linux instructions could work, since they are both UNIX based*

 *Note: file and directory names are case **insensitive***

 ## Setup